 And yet our experience suggests that, for the most part, business executives and designers still speak different languages.
 At many Fortune Global 500 firms the principles of design thinking aren’t well understood.
 Too often designers view large firms with suspicion and chafe at executives’ constant carping about measurable results and ROI.
 The global conference scene does little to bridge this cultural divide.
 There are innumerable opportunities for designers to talk to other designers, and still more for business executives to talk to other business executives, but few events that bring the two tribes together.

-Brainstorm Design’s agenda and format will be shaped with input from a global advisory panel made up of worldclass designers and business executives including Tom Dixon, Thomas Heatherwick, Mauro Porcini, Ole Scheeren and Patricia Urquiola.
-Speakers will be drawn from a wide range of disciplines and backgrounds, including industrial and product design, architecture, urban planning, landscaping, graphic design, branding, fashion, software and nanotechnology.
-Participants can expect to hear from stars from Wallpaper’s Design Power 200 list, businesses leaders from the Fortune 500, and luminaries from the TIME 100 list of the most influential people in the world.
+Brainstorm Design’s agenda and format is shaped with input from a global advisory panel made up of worldclass designers and business executives including Tom Dixon, Thomas Heatherwick, Mauro Porcini, Ole Scheeren and Patricia Urquiola.
+Speakers were drawn from a wide range of disciplines and backgrounds, including industrial and product design, architecture, urban planning, landscaping, graphic design, branding, fashion, software and nanotechnology.
+Participants heard from stars from Wallpaper’s Design Power 200 list, businesses leaders from the Fortune 500, and luminaries from the TIME 100 list of the most influential people in the world.

-Discussion will focus on the nuts and bolts of products and projects, and also explore ideas and processes.
-We will seek to understand the philosophies and working methods great designers bring their craft and examine how successful designers collaborate with global firms.
+Discussion focused on the nuts and bolts of products and projects, and also explore ideas and processes.
+We sought to understand the philosophies and working methods great designers bring their craft and examined how successful designers collaborate with global firms.

-Topics for discussion in 2018 will be organized under four main “by design” headings:
+Topics for discussion in 2018 were organized under four main “by design” headings: